CodeStory/codestoryway-devoxx14be/README.md

 We use the usual suspects of the industry here, `AssertJ` (fluent assertions) & `Mockito` (mocking).

-You can add those two libraries like this in your pom:
+You can add those two libraries in your pom:

 ```xml
 <dependency>